invisibleroads/invisibleroads-macros-security/README.md

-# Shortcut Functions for Configuration Operations
+# Shortcut Functions for Security Operations